-Philip Enquist is the leader of SOM's Global City Design Practice, the world’s most highly awarded urban planning group.
+Philip Enquist is the leader of SOM's Global City Design Practice, one of the world’s most awarded urban planning groups.
 Enquist and his studios have improved the quality and efficiency of city living on five continents by creating location-unique strategic designs that integrate nature and urban density within a framework of future-focused public infrastructure.

 The scale of Enquist’s design perspective continues to expand from innovating sustainable urban forms that enhance city living with walkable, transit-enabled districts humanized by their natural amenities to rapidly changing urban clusters within regional ecosystems like North America’s Great Lakes basin and China’s Bohai Rim.

 Enquist is committed to the profession through one-on-one mentorships, his recent teaching of a studio for architecture and urban design students at Harvard University’s Graduate School of Design, and as the Charles Moore Visiting Professor at the University of Michigan’s Taubman College of Architecture and Urban Planning.

 He was honored with the 2010 Distinguished Alumnus Award from the Architectural Guild of the University of Southern California's School of Architecture for his dedication to strengthening the physical, social, and intellectual infrastructure of cities.
 The year prior, the Chicago Tribune named him and his studio "Chicagoans of the Year in Architecture," citing “the city-friendly designs of Phil Enquist.”